legenddaniel/provincial-population-canada/README.md

 Due to the normal concensus that larger screen should display more content, small font size issue on some models of mobile phones would not be fixed

-Due to the layout setting, keyboard navigation is cancelled.
+Due to the layout setting, no keyboard navigation.
 Use pointers to reach the elements.

 Due to a solution conflict, now the page will go back to top after resize, orientation change and refresh.

-On Edge, Safari and mobile Firefox due to compatibility no smooth scroll
+On Edge, Safari and mobile Firefox due to browser support no smooth scroll

 Bugs: